laurenceomfoisy/datacamp_xp_farm/README.md

 1. **Script Configuration**: The script prompts you for your DataCamp email and password.
 Your password will be securely input without being displayed on the screen.

 2. **Google Chrome Binary Location**: The script will also prompt for the Google Chrome binary location.
 The default value is `"/usr/bin/google-chrome-stable"`.
 If your Google Chrome is located elsewhere, please provide the correct path when prompted.
+On linux you can find out your binary location by typing `which google-chrome` or `which google-chrome-stable` in your terminal.

 ## Usage